MrfksIv/R_Python_Tutorials/README.md

 ### Prerequisites

 Have the latest R installed (3.4.1 at the time of writing).
-Package dependencies are available in the code - you will see these as:
+Package dependencies are explicitly shown in the code - you will see these as:
 ```
 library([package-name])
 ```